dean-jl/spf-flattener/SECURITY.md

 ## 🛠 Reporting a Vulnerability

-Please do **not** use the “Report a security vulnerability” button above—it redirects back to this page.
+Please do **not** use the “Report a security vulnerability” button on the New Issue page—it redirects back to this page.

 Instead, click [New Issue](https://github.com/dean-jl/spf-flattener/issues/new), then select **🔐 Security Report** from the list of templates.